On Noncoherent Multiple-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Conclusion

 The obtained normal approximation complements the nonasymptotic bounds presented in \cite{yang2012diversity} and \cite{durisi2015short}, whose evaluation is computationally demanding.
 Furthermore, it lays a theoretical foundation for analytical analyses that study the behavior of the maximum coding rate as a function of system parameters such as SNR, number of coherence intervals, number of transmit and receive antennas, or blocklength. \emph{Inter alia}, it enables an analysis of the fundamental tradeoff between diversity, multiplexing, and channel-estimation cost at finite blocklength and finite SNR.
-In Section~\ref{Sec_Opt_nt}, we used the normal approximation to determine how many of the $n_t$ available transmit antennas should be employed in order to optimize the maximal coding rate at finite blocklength.
+In Section~\ref{Sec_EngineeringWisdom}, we applied the normal approximation to determine how many of the $n_t$ available transmit antennas should be employed in order to optimize the maximal coding rate at finite blocklength.
 Indeed, there is a tradeoff between multiplexing gain and cost of estimating the fading coefficients, which both grow with the number of active transmit antennas.
-While this tradeoff is trivial with respect to channel capacity, in general the maximum coding rate has a more intricate dependence on the number of active transmit antennas at finite blocklength.
-Last but not least, our normal approximation may serve as a proxy for the maximum coding rate in the analysis of communication protocols for short-packet wireless communication systems.
-We illustrated this with a very simple example of a slotted-ALOHA protocol in Section~\ref{Sec_Aloha}.
+While this tradeoff is trivial with respect to channel capacity, the maximum coding rate has a more intricate dependence on the number of active transmit antennas at finite blocklength.
+Last but not least, our normal approximation may serve as a proxy for the maximum coding rate in the analysis of communication protocols for short-packet wireless communication systems, similarly to the normal approximations used in \cite{Makki15,Makki16,Zhang18,Li19,Mahmood21,Munari21,Feng23,Xie23,Zheng24,Li25}.

 \appendices